implex001/DECO3801Narhwals/README.md

-# Caravaneering
+# Step Quest

-An exercise game
+An exercise game.
+See README_DETAILED.txt for full build instructions.

 ## Getting Started